 1. You don't have to go to a "whole food restaurant" to eat whole foods when you go out to eat.
 Look at the menu online ahead of time if you can so you can get a good idea of what they offer.
 This will make you more comfortable and make the ordering process go smoother if it's not a super veggie-friendly place.

 2. Look for "steamed" "baked" and "grilled" veggie dishes — and ask about oil and any hidden animal products.

 3. Be super nice to your server.
 Sometimes it can be awkward to explain our dietary preferences but a good attitude goes a long way!

 By Ali Brown

-Ali is a nutrition and lifestyle writer and editor, with a Plant-Based Nutrition Certificate from the T. Colin Campbell Center for Nutrition Studies.
+Ali is a mom, wife, and nutrition and lifestyle writer and editor.
+She has her Plant-Based Nutrition Certificate from the T. Colin Campbell Center for Nutrition Studies.